linyuxuanlin/Wiki_MkDocs/docs/en/使用R语言进行数据分析.md

 [1] "2"  "3"  "5"  "aa" "bb" "cc" "dd" "ee"
 ```

-Note that in the example above, if you merge two vectors of different data types, the resulting type will be downward compatible (i.e., the stricter type is forced to be converted to the looser type, such as converting numeric to character).
+Please note that in the above example, when combining two vectors of different data types, the resulting vector will be of the more permissive type (i.e., it coerces to the least restrictive type, such as converting numeric to character).

 ### Basic Vector Operations

-Let's assume two vectors `a` and `b`:
+Let's assume we have two vectors, `a` and `b`:

 ```r
 > a = c(1, 3, 5, 7)
 > b = c(1, 2, 4, 8)
 ```

-The following are basic vector operations:
+Here are some basic operations on vectors:

 ```r
 > a + b